sumeet-kodi/CODSOFT/README.md

-This repo contains all the tasks asssigned to me by codsoft batch- AUGUST B45
+This repo contains all the tasks assigned to me by codsoft batch- AUGUST B45